Database Mirroring Witness

 The following illustration shows a high-safety mode session with a witness.

 A specific server instance can act as a witness in concurrent database mirroring sessions, each for a different database.
 Different sessions can be with different partners.
 The following illustration shows a server instance that is a witness in two database mirroring sessions with different partners.

 We strongly recommend that the witness reside on a separate computer from the partners.
 Database mirroring partners are supported only by SQL Server 2005 Standard and later versions and by SQL Server 2005 Enterprise Edition and later versions.
 Witnesses, in contrast, are also supported by SQL Server 2005 Workgroup and later versions and by SQL Server 2005 Express Edition and later versions.
-However, in SQL Server 2008 and later versions, a SQL Server 2005 witness is supported only when you are upgrading from a SQL Server 2005 mirroring configuration.
-A SQL Server 2005 witness cannot be added to existing or new SQL Server 2008 or later mirroring configurations, which require the witness to run on SQL Server 2008 or a later version.
+Except during an upgrade from an earlier version of SQL Server, the server instances in a mirroring session must all be running the same version of SQL Server.
+For example, a SQL Server 2005 witness is supported when you are upgrading from a SQL Server 2005 mirroring configuration but cannot be added to an existing or new SQL Server 2008 or later mirroring configuration.

 Throughout a database mirroring session, all the server instances monitor their connection status.
 If the partners become disconnected from each other, they rely on the witness to make sure that only one of them is currently serving the database.
 If a synchronized mirror server loses its connection to the principal server but remains connected to the witness, the mirror server contacts the witness to determine whether the witness has lost its connection to the principal server:

 If the principal server is still connected to the witness, automatic failover does not occur.
 Instead, the principal server continues to server the database while accumulating log records to send the mirror server when the partners reconnect.